MantasTech/World-Freedom/README.md

 # Global Human & Economic Freedom Analysis

 ## Overview
-This repository contains a data analysis project that delves deep into the human and economic freedom indices spanning from 2018 to 2022.
+This repository contains a data analysis project that delves deep into the human and economic freedom numbers for a year of 2020.
 The objective is to unearth patterns among countries, revealing the dynamics of global freedom over these years.

 ## Tools and Techniques
 - **Environment**: Jupyter Notebook
 - **Programming Language**: Python
-- **Libraries**:
-  - **Data Manipulation**: `pandas` and `numpy`
-  - **Visualization**: `seaborn` and `matplotlib`

 - **Data Cleaning**: Utilized `pandas` for cleaning and preprocessing the dataset to ensure quality analyses.
 - **Exploratory Data Analysis**: Leveraged statistical functions from `numpy` and `pandas` to understand distributions, central tendencies, and other key metrics.